 Why Humanics now?

 In order to solve the present and future life and health problems and to prosper humankind sustainably, we have to incorporate knowledge and technology in different fields into the knowledge and technology of biomedical science, and create a new paradigm.
 To create a new paradigm by integrating biomedical science and different fields, we have to cultivate the leaders who can talk with each other using the languages of both fields, understand both deeply, and integrate them.
 However, there had been no such an educational system in Japan.
-This program is born to create such a new talent.
+The Ph.D.
+Program in Humanics (Five-year Doctoral Program) is born to create such a new talent.

 In this program, we cultivate leaders with doctoral-level knowledge and skills in the fields of both biomedical sciences and physical sciences/engineering/informatics, as well as the capacity to integrate two or more research fields and to apply them in human society.